conda/conda/docs/source/user-guide/troubleshooting.rst

 Conda automatically upgrades to unwanted version
 ===================================================

-When making a python package for an app, you create an environment for the app from a file ``req.txt`` that sets a certain version, such as ``python=2.7.9``.
+When making a Python package for an app, you create an environment for the app from a file ``req.txt`` that sets a certain version, such as ``python=2.7.9``.
 However, when you ``conda install`` your package, it automatically upgrades to a